mkkieru/AndroidApp/README.md

 git clone [https://github.com/mkkieru/AndroidApp.git].

 ## CONFIGURATION
-1. synchronize the build.gradle file and let it download all the dependancies it requires for the app to function.
+1. synchronize the build.gradle file and let it download all the dependencies it requires for the app to function.
 2. Run the app using the 'play' icon on the menu bar

 ## Technologies Used